mapbender/mapbender/docs/architecture/components.md

 # Components

 Mapbender is made up of different components.
 On the server side we use Symfony as a framework which comes along with powerful components like Doctrine, Twig, Monolog and more.
-On the client side we use OpenLayers, MapQuery and jQuery & jQuery UI.
+On the client side we use OpenLayers, jQuery & jQuery UI.

-We have a Mapbender core bundle with the Mapbender basic functionalities.
-And more Mapbender bundles which are optional.
+We have a Mapbender core bundle with basic Mapbender functionalities and more Mapbender bundles which are optional.
 We also offer a Mapbender Starter package.
 With the Mapbender Starter package, you can set up a Mapbender installation easily.

 ## Symfony